raulgonzm/checkout_service_example/docs.md

 - For simplicity we have not added persistence to discount rules.
 With this feature we could obtain an admin interface to configure and maintain our discounts.
 This could be a feature implemented in the feature.
 We could have fields like active, start date and end date which could be interesting to add to our discounts if we have this admin interface.
-In this way, we'll can a way to change any discounts without re-deploy our service after this changes.
+In this way, we will have a manner to change any discount on the fly.

 ## Future outlines